-Yes, you are required to carry workers' compensation insurance for your nephew.
-First off, even though your nephew is a family member, he is still considered your employee.
-In California, an employee is anyone that you “engage or permit to work.”
+In answer to your first question, yes, you should carry workers' compensation insurance for your nephew.
+California law requires every employer in the state with at least one employee to have this insurance.
+Your nephew is considered your employee because you arranged to have him do the work for you.
+(Cal.
+Labor Code §§ 3351, 3357 (2018).)
 As a result, you should treat him in the same way that you would treat someone that you hired through a formal job application process.

 You might be thinking: Can't we avoid getting worker's comp insurance if we classify our nephew as an independent contractor?
-While it's true that you don't need to have workers’ comp insurance for independent contractors, it is unlikely that your nephew would qualify as an independent contractor.
-California law looks to how much control a company has over the individual performing the work (using a multi-factor test).
+While it's true that you don't need insurance for independent contractors, it's unlikely that your nephew would qualify as an independent contractor.
+When California courts are deciding whether a worker is an independent contractor or an employee, they look at several factors, especially the amount of control that the business has over the way the individual performs the work (see S.G.
+Borello & Sons, Inc. v.
+Department of Industrial Relations, 48 Cal.3d 341 (Cal.
+1989)).
 In this case, because your nephew is working at your shop, under your supervision, and according to your rules, he will probably be considered an employee.
-For more information, see Nolo’s article Independent Contractor or Employee: How Government Agencies Make the Call.
+For more information, see our article on how government agencies classify workers as independent contractors or employees.

 On a related note, because your nephew is an employee, you should make sure that you are complying with minimum wage, overtime, tax withholding, and other state and federal laws that apply to employees.
-To learn more, read Nolo’s article Hiring Your First Employee: 13 Things You Must Do.
+To learn more, read our article on what to do when you hire your first employee.